didoesdigital/plover-dictionaries/README.md

 - Copy the [`code.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/code.json) file into your dictionary folder and add it to your Plover config to use various briefs relating to coding and the command line.

-## Condensed strokes

-This dictionary consists of common words that can already be written using the default Plover dictionary plus prefix/suffix strokes or punctuation strokes.
-It can be useful for improving dictionary lookups, but is not needed to write the words.
-Copy the [`condensed-strokes.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dictionaries/condensed-strokes.json) file into your dictionary folder and add it to your Plover config to improve dictionary lookups.